Migdalo/writeups/2017-labyrenth/threat-2/README.md

 There are 308 wildcard "?"'s within the answer
 ```

 The file sizes varied from 96.3 kB to 693.0 kB, but some of the files were of the same size.
-I compared some of these files against each other in a hex editor and noticed that large parts of those files were the same or very similiar to the other same sized files.
-I tried converting the files to hex and comparing them to all the other files that had the same filesize.
+I compared some of the files with a same file size against each other in a hex editor and noticed that large parts of those files were the same, or very similiar to each other.
+I tried converting the files to hex and comparing them to all the other files that had the same file size.
 I replaced the differing hex characters with question marks.

 ``` python
 import os